ondrejnantl/MRI-Ischemic-Lesion-Seg-UNet/README.md

 * For usage the own created models (files with .pb suffix) there is a script inference callable from terminal.
   For more information run python inference.py -h in terminal.

+* Models created using nnUNet can be used after extraction from the .zip archive using standard inference procedure described in nnUNet documentation.

 * Code used for training and testing of the models is mainly contained in scripts trainMSD a trainResMSD.

 * Architectures of developed models are apparent from their .py skripts - unet3d and res3dunet.